27Apoorva/TheRoboticsBlogger/_posts/2023-06-26-VS-Code-ROS-Configurations.md

 </p>

-<h2 style="text-align: left;margin: 20px 3rem;" id="debugtestconfig">DEBUG TEST CONFIGURATIONS </h2>
+<h2 style="text-align: left;margin: 20px 3rem;" id="debugtestconfig">DEBUG CONFIGURATIONS</h2>
 <p style="text-align: left;margin: 20px 3rem;">
 Debugging the code you have written is one of the toughest places to be, especially when there is a segmentation fault.
-While the initial stage of debugging will begin with using <code style='color:orange'>ROS Loggers</code> and <code style='color:orange'>RViz</code>, using a debugger like <code style='color:orange'>GDB</code> is essential during code crashes or while dealing with an unknown.<br>
+While the initial stage of debugging will begin with using <code style='color:orange'>ROS Loggers</code> and <code style='color:orange'>RViz</code>, using debuggers like <code style='color:orange'>GDB</code> for C++ and <code style='color:orange'>PDB</code> for Python is essential during code crashes or while dealing with an unknown error.<br>
-By using the GDB debugger, you can control the flow of execution line by line and have a peek at variables of interest.
+By using a debugger, you can control the flow of execution line by line and have a peek at variables of interest.
   <ul style=" margin: 20px 3rem;">
     <li id="debugsinglenode"><b>Debugging single ROS node using Launch file (Supports C++ and Python nodes)</b>
       <ul>